 Ingredient Notes + Tips

-- White four–Be sure to use unbleached four, organic when possible.
+• White flour–I use unbleached, organic flour when possible.
 You can also use whole wheat flour, which is definitely healthier.
-However, however, the wheat flour somehow robs the muffins of the beautiful sweetness that the bananas provide.
+However, the wheat flour somehow robs the muffins of the beautiful sweetness the bananas provide.

 • Vegan options– I do not recommend a vegan diet during the postpartum phase of motherhood, especially if you are exclusively breastfeeding.
 However, if you have allergies, you can replace the butter with equal amounts of coconut oil, and replace the eggs with flax eggs.
 To replace the two eggs, mix two tablespoon ground flaxseed meal with six tablespoons of water.
 Mix together, and let sit in your fridge for 15 minutes to set up and thicken.

-- Slivered Almonds– if you don’t have them, just chop up some almonds and sprinkle them on top, or omit the nut topping all together!
+• Slivered Almonds— if you don’t have them, just chop up some almonds and sprinkle them on top, or omit the nut topping all together!
 Be sure to press them into the dough or they might not stick when baking.

-- If you make these muffins in a standard-sized standard size muffin tin, I would increase the white flour to 1 cup and decrease the almond flour to 1 cup (instead of 1.5 cups).
-This will allow them to rise better in the larger muffin tin.
-You will also need to increase the baking time to 24 minutes (or until a toothpick inserted into the middle comes out clean and they are browned around the edges)
+• If you make these muffins in a standard-sized standard size muffin tin, I would increase the baking time to 22-24 minutes (or until a toothpick inserted into the middle comes out clean and they are browned around the edges)

 Steps To Making Banana-Almond Chocolate Chip Lactation Mini-Muffins

 3. Stir the wet ingredients into the dry ingredients, gently.

 4. Stir in chocolate chips

 5. Fill the greased mini-muffin tin with the batter (about 1.5 TBS per muffin)

 7. Bake for 16-18 minutes until golden on edges and toothpick comes out clean.